Classification of Zamolodchikov periodic cluster algebras: Classification of commuting Cartan matrices as admissible Dynkin biagrams

 By definition, all parallel bindings are tensor products, which are admissible.
-It is also clear from the form of twists (\ref{twist}) that $\Gamma$ and $\Delta$ commute.
+We also know that twists are admissible.
 Using Proposition \ref{StembridgeAdmissibleBindings}, we can string together various sequences of parallel bindings and twists to form admissible Dynkin biagrams.
 For example,

 are both admissible bindings (see Figure \ref{fig:BCFF}).

 We can construct even more bindings by dualizing strings of parallel bindings and folded twists as follows: